-General practitioners are the champions of teleconsultations in France: approximately 80% of all teleconsultations are administered by them.
-Other HCP frequently using virtual consultations are psychiatrists, paediatrics, gynaecologists, dermatologists and endocrinologists.
+General practitioners are the champions of teleconsultations in France: approximately 80% of all teleconsults are administered by them.
+Other HCP frequently using virtual consultations are: psychiatrists, paediatrics, gynaecologists, dermatologists and endocrinologists.

-On the patient’s side, we notice a shift towards older patient groups since covid19.
-Traditionally, teleconsultations were very popular among urban thirty- and forty-somethings.
+On the patient’s side we notice a shift towards older patient groups since covid19.
+Traditionally, teleconsultations were very popular among urban thirthy- and forty-somethings.
 Since covid, users aged 50 plus grow rapidly, with 20% aged 70 and older (coming from only 8% in 2019).
 And during the lockdown, telehealth also became ‘normal’ for people living in smaller cities and villages.

 People with chronic diseases count for 23-28% of all teleconsultations.

 What do patients and physicians think about telehealth?

 Now that telemedicine usage is skyrocketing, it is the ideal time to take a look at the satisfaction rates.
 The national agency ANS questions citizens and physicians each year.
 Early 2021, they interrogated about 3.000 patients and 500 healthcare professionals.

 This public barometer on teleconsultations indicates: